Getting Senior Management Buy-In for Succession Planning

 - individuals that possess knowledge that is needed but not widely known

-Finally, download our SIMPLE Succession Planning Guide to help your company design their own custom succession plan.
+Once you’ve gained buy-in from your senior management team, check out our Succession Planning Guide to help you design your own custom succession plan.

 If you’re looking for more guidance, SIGMA is here to help!
 Over the last 50 years we’ve worked with more than 8,500 private and public organizations to develop people potential and increase organizational effectiveness.
 We provide a host of assessments to guide your development efforts, and we offer custom succession planning services.
 To learn how SIGMA can deliver a full succession plan for your organization in just 30 days take a look at our Succession Planning Launch Series Workshops or contact us below.